justmedusty/DionysOS/README.md

 🔴Write an AHCI driver.

 🔴Get a userland going by loading executables from your VFS and running them in ring 3.
 Set up a way to perform system calls.

-🔴Add support for a usage of the framebuffer in userspace

 🔴Write a shell program